onflow/flow-go/model/flow/sealing_segment.md

 * results referenced by receipts within segment payloads
 * results referenced by seals within segment payloads
 * seals which represent the latest state commitment as of a segment block

+## Outlook

+In its current state, the sealing segment has been evolving driven by different needs.
+Most likely, there is some room for simplifications and other improvements.
+However, an important aspect of the sealing segment is to allow newly-joining nodes to build an internal representation of the protocol state, in particular the identity table.
+There are large changes coming around when we move to the dynamic identity table.
+Therefore, we accept that the Sealing Segment currently has some technical debt and unnecessary complexity.
+Once we have implemented the dynamic identity table, we will have a much more solidified understanding of the data in the sealing segment.